bbougon/bertrand-bougon.fr/_posts/2022-09-29-how-to-be-proud-of-an-experimentation.md

 ```

 Still, we are slowed down by the all process and feedback loop.
 Let's take a step back for a moment and see if we don't
-have a solution to drop our feedback loop.
+have a solution to reduce our feedback loop.

-### How to drop feedback loop?
+### How to reduce feedback loop?
 - By removing the actions that take time
 - By decreasing the number of actions